Navigating the End of Life for Spring Framework 5.3 and 6: What You Need to Know

 - If you're still on a version older than Spring 5.3, consider the latest Spring 5.3.x before moving to newer versions (see Spring Framework 5.x upgrade guide).
 This incremental upgrade approach helps mitigate the risk by allowing you to address changes in smaller, more manageable steps.
 The goal is to get your application to Spring Framework 6 generation.
 Even better, if your application uses Spring Boot, this upgrade guide will be beneficial to get it up to date with Spring Boot 3 (which uses Spring Framework 6).
 Once you are on Spring Boot 3.0 and Spring Framework 6.0, use the following release notes and upgrade guides to get on the latest versionssome text

-- Review Release Notes:some text
+- Review Release Notes:

 - For the versions you are upgrading, understand key changes to APIs, new features, CVE patches, and transitive dependency upgrades (.e.g.
 Tomcat, Hibernate, etc.).
 This information is incredibly helpful during the functional and performance testing phases of the upgrade.

-- Refactoring and Testing:some text
+- Refactoring and Testing:

 - Refactor your codebase to replace deprecated features and accommodate breaking changes.
 This may involve rewriting certain components, updating dependency management, and modifying configurations.